nikospavlopoulos/nikospavlopoulos/README.md

 # Hi there, I'm Nikos Pavlopoulos.

 I'm an aspiring Software Developer, with over a decade of professional experience  as a Customer Service & Sales exec in multinational professional environments.
-Currently building expertise in backend and frontend development via educational courses & Projects focused in Java, Spring Boot, REST APIs, SQL, Web (HTML, JavaScript, CSS)
+Building expertise in backend and frontend development via educational courses & Projects focused in Java, Spring Boot, REST APIs, SQL, Web (HTML, JavaScript, CSS)

 * * *